-The complex and fragmented sexual health, reproductive health and HIV commissioning environment is challenging but has opened up opportunities for transformational change in provision leading to improved health outcomes and needs to remain a priority for all in public health and provider leadership roles.
+The complex and fragmented sexual health, reproductive health and HIV commissioning environment is challenging but has opened up opportunities for transformational change in provision, leading to improved health outcomes, and needs to remain a priority for all in public health and provider leadership roles.

-The Martin Fisher Foundation recognises that locally commissioned sexual health, reproductive health and HIV prevention services are already delivering against the 'Government's Framework for Sexual Health Improvement in England' which sets out the following five objectives to ensure local service delivery can achieve excellent sexual health, reproductive health and HIV related outcomes:
+The Martin Fisher Foundation recognises that locally commissioned sexual health, reproductive health and HIV prevention services are already delivering against the 'Government's Framework for Sexual Health Improvement in England'3 which sets out the following five objectives to ensure local service delivery can achieve excellent sexual health, reproductive health and HIV related outcomes:

-- Access to accurate, high-quality and timely information that helps people to make informed decisions about their relationships, sex and sexual health. - Preventative interventions that build personal resilience and self-esteem and promote healthy choices. - Rapid access to confidential, open access integrated sexual and reproductive health services in a range of settings, accessible at convenient times. - Early accurate and effective diagnoses and treatment of Sexually Transmitted Infections (STIs) including HIV, combined with the notification of partners who may be at risk. - Joined up provision that enables seamless patient journeys across a range of sexual and HIV treatment and care services in primary, secondary and community settings.
+- Access to accurate, high-quality and timely information that helps people to make informed decisions about their relationships, sex and sexual health. - Preventative interventions that build personal resilience and self-esteem and promote healthy choices. - Rapid access to confidential, open access integrated sexual and reproductive health services in a range of settings, accessible at convenient times. - Early accurate and effective diagnoses and treatment of Sexually Transmitted Infections (STIs) including HIV, combined with the notification of partners who may be at risk. - Joined up provision that enables seamless patient journeys across a range of sexual and reproductive health and other services - this will include community gynaecology, antenatal and HIV treatment and care services in primary, secondary and community settings.

 This strategy supports local commissioners and service providers and will, in addition, promote and facilitate ownership of the Towards Zero HIV strategic aims by other local stakeholders and communities.
-The strategy encourages innovative approaches using the latest advances in science, research, technology and communication.
+The strategy encourages innovative approaches using the latest advances in science, research, technology, use of arts and communication.
 It promotes an integrated health and social care approach that encourages novel ways of delivering a combination of services that offer choice in how services are accessed.
 These can range from self-management (self-testing and self-sampling kits via vending machines or online sources), to more traditional face-to-face services that address the local population needs.
+It also encourages greater understanding about how technologies (such as the EmERGE4 app) can support awareness of overall health, and understand how other app-based technologies can support access to HIV testing and PrEP.